Interior rendering in Enscape and SketchUp

 Now that you have installed Enscape and opened up the toolbar, it’s time to start rendering in SketchUp.
 Open up your SketchUp project file.
 If you do not have a project file, you can download a free sample project from the Enscape website.

 Next, click the ‘Start Enscape’ button on the Enscape toolbar (or go to Extensions > Enscape > Start Enscape).
-Start Enscape button
+The Enscape toolbar in SketchUp

 Enscape will open up in a new window, with your project automatically rendered and presented in the perspective view.
 At this point, you can start walking around your rendered model.